October 2, 2015

 As with the Talmudic scholars, a beginner has a right to ask questions.
 If something does not make sense, ask, speak up.
 But do so with the appropriate respect.
 You are speaking to a rabbi, a man who has earned his title.

 I recall as a young student in university, UCLA.
 Studying the "light" topic of Jewish mysticism, I asked a question without the appropriate respect for the knowledge of the teacher.
 He was self defined as "secular" although he grew up Orthodox, and I questioned his understanding of religion.
 When I felt he did not get what I was saying I restated my question.
-To this day I recall his wise answer, "Young man, you do not need to clarify your opinion, I grew up with your opinion, I understand it better than you do."
+To this day I recall his wise answer, "Young man, you do not need to clarify your opinion, I grew up with your opinion, I understand your opinion better than you do."

 Thirty plus years later I know he was right.
 Thank you Professor Amos Funkenstein.